History

 Co-Chairs

-The CCAN Core Committee elects up to three co-chairs to serve a term of one year.
-At least one co-chair should represent a civil society organization from New Zealand.
-The current co-chairs are Anjum Rahman, Farzaneh Badii and Katy Vaughan
+The CCAN Core Committee elects up to three Co-Chairs to serve a term of one year.
+At least one Co-Chair should represent a civil society organisation from New Zealand.

 Members